abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 | True (⊤)                    | Unit type                      | Terminal object (1)              |
 | False (⊥)                   | Empty type                     | Initial object (0)               |
 | Negation  A → ⊥             | Function A → Empty             | Morphism A → 0                   |

+In short, in the last chapter, we talked about the Curry-Howard-Lambek correspondence between logics and categories and now, we are adding a third branch of the correspondence --- types.

 <!--